 As of this update, for the PLH flats launched so far, the subsidy recovery has been at 6%.
 So it remains to be seen if HDB will change the subsidy recovery percentage for future launches.

 Another thing to note is that the clawback is only applicable when the flat is resold in the open market for the first time.
-So as a homeowner of a resale PLH flat, if you’re planning to sell it in future, you won’t be subjected to the subsidy recovery.
+So as a homeowner of a resale PLH flat, if you’re planning to sell it in the future, you won’t be subjected to the subsidy recovery.

 3. Reduced quota for Married Child Priority Scheme

 However, a lower quota will be set aside for those applying under the Married Child Priority Scheme (MCPS).
 The scheme allows priority for those who wish to live with or close to their parents or married child.
-Currently, the quota is set at 30% for first-timers, and 3% for second-timers.
+Currently, the quota is set at 30% for first-timers and 3% for second-timers.

 According to the initial PLH announcement. the quota will be adjusted depending on the location of the projects.